I am a Senior Lecturer in Psychology, with a background spanning psychology, animal behaviour and biological sciences.

 I'm interested in the developmental and evolutionary origins of cognitive abilities, particularly those implicated in problem-solving.
 My research spans the fields of developmental, comparative, and cognitive psychology.
 I use behavioural experiments that involve individuals interacting with physical puzzles as well as computer-based tasks and eye-tracking.
 I have investigated a range of cognitive abilities in diverse groups, including planning in orangutans, intuitive statistics in capuchin monkeys, grasp of gravity in dogs, and experience of time in children.

-Some current areas of interest include:
+Some current research projects include:

 Social and causal reasoning: What cognitive mechanisms underpin the development of children's tendency to faithfully copy even unnecessary actions (overimitation)?
 Why do social cues increase overimitation?
 Do young children grasp that sequences of actions can be causal?